exasim-project/NeoFOAM/doc/basics/containers.rst

 DomainField
 ^^^^^^^^^^^

-The domainField stores the internalField and the boundaryFields in a single container and is used to represent all the relevant values of a fields for a given mesh.
+The DomainField stores the internalField and the boundaryFields in a single container and is used to represent all the relevant values of a fields for a given mesh.
 It is a data container that only stores the values of internalField and the boundary conditions and needs to be modified by other classes.

 .. doxygenclass:: NeoFOAM::DomainField